-Financial help from the federal government
+Financial help from the federal or state government

 There are 2 kinds of federal financial help that may be available to you.
 One kind helps pay your monthly health plan premium.
 The other helps with your out-of-pocket expenses for care.
-You may qualify for 1 or both, and the federal government can pay your health plan directly.
+You may qualify for one or both, and the federal government can pay your health plan directly.

 - Qualification is based on your income and family size, where you live, other coverage that is available to you, and if you are a U.S. citizen or legal resident in the U.S.